sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

  - It makes easier to test and verify various parts of the system without the need to execute the whole system at once.
  - It increases maintainability and allows to easily add or remove software modules without modifing the whole system.
  - Improves greatly the loose decoupling of the diferent software parts.
+ - It makes the code easier to read and to understand.

 tools for modular design: